-Semantic attachments can easily be added to a planning language, e.g., PDDL.
-Based on that, we describe a general framework for integrating these extension into forwardchaining state-space planners, which are particularly suited to our task since they search over complete world states.
-External modules can then access those states in order to compute conditions, effects and durations for their specialpurpose behaviors.
+Semantic attachments can easily be added to a planning language like, in our case, PDDL.
+Based on that, we describe a general framework for integrating these extension into forward-chaining state-space planners, which are particularly suited to our task since they search over complete world states.
+External modules can then access those states in order to compute conditions and effects for their specialpurpose behaviors.

-While similar mechanisms have been used before, in particular in domain-specific contexts (Konolige and Nilsson 1980; Orkin 2006), our work appears to be the first that extends PDDL rendering this feature available for domainindependent planners in general.
+While similar mechanisms have been used before, in particular in domain-specific contexts (Konolige and Nilsson 1980; Orkin 2006), our work appears to be the first that extends PDDL rendering this feature available for domainindependent planners.